CaraGim/caragim.github.io/_posts/2019-03-11-Sequence-and-basic-data-types.md

 Doubtfire when complete.

 ##### Instruction
  Variables allow you to store values that can change in your program.
-When you declare a local<b>
+When you declare a local<p>
-variable you are telling the computer to create a variable for use within the function or procedure.<b>
+variable you are telling the computer to create a variable for use within the function or procedure.<p>
-You must give the variable a name and keep in mind the type of data it will store.<b>
+You must give the variable a name and keep in mind the type of data it will store.<p>
-The computer will then set aside space for you to store a value for that variable. <b>
+The computer will then set aside space for you to store a value for that variable. <p>
-You can then write values to the variable and read values back.<b>
+You can then write values to the variable and read values back.<p>
-To explore this topic, we will create a Terminal program that will:<b>
+To explore this topic, we will create a Terminal program that will:<p>
-■ ask the user to enter their name, age, and weight in metres,<b>
+■ ask the user to enter their name, age, and weight in metres,<p>
-■ calculate and output the year the user was born, and<b>
+■ calculate and output the year the user was born, and<p>
-■ calculate and output the user’s height in inches<b>
+■ calculate and output the user’s height in inches<p>

 {% highlight ruby %}
 require 'date'